Kelvin-Ben/bookstore/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
-(NPM)
+To get a local copy running follow this steps!

-1. Open your terminal
-2. Navigate to the directory where you want your project cloned
+- Press the "Code" button and copy the link.
-3. Clone the project using git clone or just copy the command below:
+- Clone it using git command git clone <$ git@github.com:Kelvin-Ben/bookstore.git>.
-$ git@github.com:Kelvin-Ben/bookstore.git
-4. Open the project with your IDE like
+- Go to the directory cd <bookstore>
-5. Run npm install to get the dependencies
+- npm install to install the packages
+- npm run start to build dist files and run local server.

 ## Prerequisites